 Ferris Bueller encapsulates the 80’s while also aging well to speak to today’s audience.
-The movie created one of the most iconic characters ever in Ferris, giving slackers everywhere an idol to look up to.
+The movie created one of the most iconic characters ever in Ferris.
 Not only is this movie hilarious and iconic, it’s also a sweet coming of age story as Ferris, Cameron, and Sloane find a little about themselves in the process of playing hookie throughout all of downtown Chicago.

 #7: Dumb and Dumber (1994)